Där skogen sjunger under evighetens granar: Background and promotion

 On 14 August 2023, Vildhjarta released the album's first single entitled "Den spanska känslan".
 On 16 October 2023, "Ylva", the second single from the album, was released.
 "Kristallfågel", the third single from the album, was released on Christmas on 25 December 2023.
 "Sargasso", the fourth single from the album, was released on 6 March 2025, in which Vildhjarta announced the title of their new album, entitled "Där skogen sjunger under evighetens granar".

 In March 2025, it was confirmed that guitarist and founding member Daniel Bergström was no longer part of the band.
 Prior to his departure, however, Bergström had contributed to the songwriting of multiple songs that appear on the new album.
 With Bergström's departure, there are no original members left in the band.

+Track listing

+All song titles are stylized with + positioned at the start and end of each title.